wp-plugins/adsense-now-lite/readme.txt

 == Upgrade Notice ==

-Serious bug fix related to multiple passes of the content filter.
-Introducing a verbosity option.
+Minor bug fix on ad suppression while not in loop.

 == Screenshots ==